How to Make Coconut Jam and Buttermilk Biscuits

 8 ounces muscovado sugar or dark brown sugar

 Pour the jam into clean glass jars and seal.
-Coconut jam will keep in the refrigerator for up to two weeks.
+Coconut jam will keep in the refrigerator for up to a month.

 Cooking Notes